krux/java-stdlib/README.md

 --stats-port [Integer]                       Listening statsd port (default: 8125) --property-file [String]                     Path to an external property file, containing names of external resources
                                              such that vary by environment, such as a database server hostname.
+--sla                                        SLA in seconds to return on the /__sla endpoint
 ```

 In more advanced scenarios, you can specifiy custom command line options, set up shutdown hooks, tap into a standard HTTP listener and do other groovy things.
 See [a detailed example](https://github.com/krux/java-krux-stdlib/blob/master/src/main/java/com/krux/stdlib/sample/ExampleMain.java) for more complex uses.